openhwgroup/cvw/tests/coverage/README.md

 The test should write `tohost = 1`, then stop at the normal coverage-test self loop / testbench stop point.

+If a self-check fails, the test writes `tohost = 3` with a store word so the testbench terminates instead of repeatedly writing `tohost`.

+The guest-external interrupt check uses the CLINT-range TrickBox sidecar: `TRICKEN[6]` is written at `0x0200A010`, then HGEIP bit 1 is driven through the slot at `0x0200C000`.

 In `--lockstepverbose` output, the HS-mode test can be identified by the instruction trace around `hs_mode_entry`, where Imperas prints the privilege label as `Supervisor`:

 ```text